ilkerkaan/africa_ecommerce/DOCS/project_overview.md

 - Authentication and authorization system with store-specific access controls

 ### Synchronization Mechanisms
-- Real-time or scheduled synchronization between self-hosted stores and the marketplace
+- Real-time or scheduled synchronization between self-hosted stores and the Dukkadee marketplace
 - Conflict resolution strategies for inventory and pricing updates
 - Offline capabilities with reconciliation upon reconnection